rashidi/android-fugumod-kernel-updater-for-galaxy-nexus/README.md

 - Retrieve available versions and allow user to download.

-## FuguMOD Kernel
+## FuguMod Kernel

-FuguMOD Kernel is a free, very stable and updated kernel developed by [Renaud Allard][2] for Galaxy Nexus.
+FuguMod Kernel is a free, very stable and updated kernel developed by [Renaud Allard][2] for Galaxy Nexus.

-### Links For FuguMOD Kernel
+### Links For FuguMod Kernel

 - [xda-developers][3]
 - [github][4]